“The greatest victory is that which requires no battle” Sun Tzu.

 However, if you do have to resort to Spanish courts, you want to have a seasoned litigator by your side.
-I have more than ten years of experience trying cases in courts all over Spain.
+I have more than twelve years of experience trying cases in courts all over Spain.
 Litigation is all about strategy and attention to the detail.

 I devise the best strategy and work each case thoroughly, reaching the best possible outcome for my clients.

 My expertise includes all kinds of civil procedures, both as claimant or defendant, including debt recovery, breach of contract, real estate or tortious liability, with a focus on commercial litigation, such as challenging corporate agreements, disputes between shareholders and liability actions against directors.

 If you are owed money by a Spanish individual or company, my first advice is to investigate the debtor’s creditworthiness at the Commercial and Property Registries and, as mentioned in the “Litigation” section, exhaust all chances of reaching an agreement to avoid the courts.